Repairing Adobe homes since 1985 (520-331-4004)Google+

 Few homes can match the beauty, comfort and mass of a well-built adobe or rammed earth home.
 No other home can exactly mimic the “feel” one has when living within the walls of a solidly built adobe or rammed earth structure.
 Yet these homes have unique needs that a homeowner must be aware of so that these wonderful places can endure for decades…even hundreds of years.

 This website is unique in the sense that I am a contractor who has spent over three decades in construction; most of these years in the restoration of adobe homes.
 My perspective on adobe homes is gleaned from decades of working on, protecting and repairing them from the damaging effects of water and the weather.
-I offer to potential adobe homeowners a perspective you might not find from a real estate agent who is simply trying to “make a sale” and probably does not enjoy the many years of experience in closely maintaining these homes as I have.

 The proper repair and preservation of adobe can accurately be described as an art form.
 There are correct methods of restoration that when properly employed will enhance and prolong the life of your adobe.
 There are also incorrect methods and incorrect use of repair materials that can literally spell doom for your adobe and result in the acceleration of deterioration.